isomorphic-software/smartclient-docs/classes/SelectItem.md

 **Flags**: IRWA

 ---
+## Attr: SelectItem.pickerNavigationBar

+### Description
+[NavigationBar](NavigationBar.md#class-navigationbar) created when [SelectItem.pickListPlacement](#attr-selectitempicklistplacement) indicates that the search interface takes over the entire panel or screen.

+### Groups

+- panelPlacement

+**Flags**: IR

+---
 ## Attr: SelectItem.progressiveLoading

 ### Description
 Indicates whether or not this SelectItem will load its list of options [progressively](DataSource.md#attr-datasourceprogressiveloading).
-This property is copied onto the underlying [PickList](../reference_2.md#interface-picklist).
+This property is copied onto the underlying [PickList](../reference.md#interface-picklist).

 ### Groups